nshkrdotcom/perimeter/docs/PERIMETER_gem_0001.md

 ## The Perimeter Philosophy

-Perimeter is built on the **"Defensive Boundary / Offensive Interior"** design pattern.
+Perimeter is built on the **"Defensive Perimeter / Offensive Interior"** design pattern.
 This pattern acknowledges a fundamental truth of large Elixir systems: trying to achieve perfect static type safety everywhere is often at odds with the language's most powerful features (like metaprogramming).

-Instead, we focus our efforts on the boundaries.
+Instead, we focus our efforts on the perimeters.

 1.  **The Defensive Perimeter:** This is the entry point to your module or system (e.g., a controller action, a public API of a context, a GenServer's `handle_call`).
 Here, we use `Perimeter.Guard` to strictly validate all incoming data against an explicit `Perimeter.Contract`.